siarhei-fedziukovich/mcp-molMIM/README.md

 1. **Connection Error**: Ensure MolMIM server is running and accessible
 2. **Import Error**: Install all required dependencies from `requirements.txt`
 3. **Permission Error**: Ensure Python has execute permissions for the server script
+4. **X11/Visualization Error**: The Docker image includes X11 libraries and xvfb for headless visualization.
+If you encounter `libXrender.so.1` errors, ensure you're using the latest Docker image.

 ### Debug Mode